 What is it used for today?

-Beyond these special occasions though, everyday visitors still come here just to take photos or simply admire its beauty—and who can blame them?
-After all these years, we still find ourselves captivated by what once seemed like an impossible feat: building an immense, intricate structure out of wrought iron!
+Beyond these special occasions, though, visitors still come here just to take photos or admire its beauty—and who can blame them?
+After all these years, we still find ourselves captivated by what once seemed impossible: building an immense, intricate structure out of wrought iron!

 See Related: When is the Best Time to Visit Paris?

 The Eiffel Tower is located in Paris, France.
-To be exact, it stands on Champ de Mars (Field of Mars) which is an area that spans from Trocadéro to Quai Branly in the 7th arrondissement of Paris.
+It stands on Champ de Mars (Field of Mars), an area that spans from Trocadéro to Quai Branly in the 7th arrondissement of Paris.
 It’s situated near the banks of the River Seine between Trocadéro Gardens and Quai Branly Museum.

 When you visit the Eiffel Tower, you will find three levels to explore: The first floor features an observation deck at 157 meters (515 feet) high with sweeping views over Paris; the second level features another observation deck at 276 meters (906 feet) high, and finally, there is a panoramic Champagne bar on top at 324 meters (1,063 feet).